 “The boy was like all the other boys, stupid and with no respect for his sister,” she angrily narrated.
 “And such a stupid boy easily fell for the obvious trap.
 They searched the forest until they found a beautiful deer.
 The crow gripped a big stone with his claws and flew higher and higher before he dropped it on the deers head.”

-“The boy danced in joy, made a small fire, and grilled the best flesh.
-He hurried home to get two pieces of the soft white bread and put the juicy flesh in between.
+“The boy danced in joy, made a small fire, and grilled the best meat.
+He hurried home to get two pieces of the soft white bread and put the juicy meat in between.
 But OhnæigR tricked the boy and wove a magic spell so that all others would see a fresh mushroom instead of the meat.”

 Finished with the back Ida threw another handful of blood in the flames before she began the last runes on her brother’s arms.